Review

 • Use the brand's own chart for the exact product you're ordering.
 Capezio's chart for the Daisy is not the same as Bloch's chart for the Dansoft.
 Even within one brand, the Daisy and the Footlight use different sizing notes.

 • Read the product page note on sizing.
-Nearly every dance shoe brand puts a sizing note directly on the product page ('runs narrow,' 'add 1.5 sizes for women,' 'same as street size,' etc.).
+Nearly every dance shoe brand puts a sizing note directly on the product page ('runs narrow,' 'women size up 1.5 from street,' 'same as street size,' etc.).
 Those notes are the most useful single sentence in the purchase decision.

 • If between sizes on the chart: choose the smaller size for ballet slippers (fit snug, full contact), the larger size for tap shoes (some break-in volume is normal), and follow the brand's recommendation for jazz and character shoes.